 Why Does it Happen?

 Smoking irritates the delicate lining of the lungs and airways.
-Over time, the toxic substances found in tobacco smoke can damage cilia – tiny hair-like structures responsible for sweeping mucus and foreign particles out of the respiratory tract.
+Over time, the toxic substances found in tobacco smoke can damage cilia.

 As a result, the lung’s natural defense mechanisms become compromised, leading to an accumulation of mucus and debris within the airways.